force11/force11-scwg/sc-principles/software-citation-comments.md

  It doesn't seem like a good idea to make access a requirement for discovery, so "permit" might not be helpful in this sentence.

- * #137: Access to software: free vs commercial: The section talks about software that is “free” as well as “commercial” software.
+ * Access to software: free vs commercial (#137): The section talks about software that is “free” as well as “commercial” software.
 I am not sure whether this is about free as in freedom (or just gratis or freely available), since it is compared with commercial software, which is unrelated in general, see http://www.gnu.org/philosophy/words-to-avoid.html#Commercial

  I suppose that “free” should be replaced by “gratis” and “commercial” be replaced by “non-free” in that section.